Weakly stationary stochastic processes valued in a separable Hilbert space: Gramian-Cram\'er representations and applications: Basic definitions and notation

-where the series converges in $\cL_b^+(\cH)$ in \wot \end{definition} It is interesting to note that, due to properties of positive operators, the convergence of the series in \eqref{eq:sigma-add} in \wot\ implies its convergence in \sot (see \cite[Proposition~1]{Berberian1966NotesOS}).
-However, the series does not necessarily converge in operator norm which implies that, in this definition, a \povm\ does not need to be an $\cL_b(\cH)$-valued measure.
+where the series converges in $\cL_b^+(\cH)$ in \wot \end{definition} Note that the series in \eqref{eq:sigma-add} does not necessarily converge in operator norm which implies that, in this definition, a \povm\ does not need to be an $\cL_b(\cH)$-valued measure in the sense of~(\ref{eq:banach-valued-measure-sigma-additive}).
 Therefore the above definitions of integrals and regularity cannot be applied.
 This is circumvented by noting that a \povm\ is entirely characterized by the family of non-negative measures $\set{\nu_{x} : A \mapsto x^\adjoint \nu(A) x}{x \in \cH}$.
-Based on this characterization, we introduce two definitions related to \povm's, the first one about the regularity property and the second one about integrals of bounded scalar valued function. \begin{definition}[Regular \povm] Let $\Lambda$ be a locally-compact topological space with Borel $\sigma$-field $\cA$ and $\cH$ be a Hilbert space.
-Then a \povm\ $\nu$ on $(\Lambda, \cA, \cH)$ is said to be \emph{regular} if for all $x \in \cH$, the non-negative measure $\nu_{x} : A \mapsto x^\adjoint \nu(A) x$ is regular. \end{definition} An alternative equivalent definition of regular \povm's is \cite[Definition~14]{Berberian1966NotesOS}, see also Theorem~20 in the same reference.
-We now define the integral of bounded function with respect to a \povm.
-This will be used in the general Bochner theorem (later stated as \Cref{thm:bochnerop}). \begin{definition}[Integral of a scalar valued function with respect to a \povm] Let $(\Lambda, \calA)$ be a measurable space, $\cH$ be a Hilbert space, $\nu$ be a \povm\ on $(\Lambda, \calA, \cH)$ and define for all $x \in \cH$, the non-negative measure $\nu_{x} : A \mapsto x^\adjoint \nu(A) x$.
-Let $f : \Lambda \to \cset$ be a bounded and measurable function.
-Then the integral of $f$ with respect to $\nu$ is the unique operator in $\cL_b(\cH)$, denoted by $\int f(\lambda) \, \nu(\rmd \lambda)$, such that for all $x \in \cH$,
+We refer to Definition~14 and Theorem~20 in \cite{Berberian1966NotesOS} for details about regular \povm's and to Theorem~9 in \cite{Berberian1966NotesOS} for details about integration of bounded scalar functions with respect to a \povm